nico-bohlinger/RL-X/rl_x/algorithms/mpo/README.md

 - Distributional TQC critics

 **Notes**
-- Seems to be relatively slow (steps per second), sensitive to hyperparameters and the performance is unstable.
-The latter may be due to bugs
-- TQC critics help but also make it slower
+- Achieves great performance in general but suffers from sudden loss spikes that can cause the performance to collapse

 **Supported frameworks**
 - JAX (Flax)